Henry Aurad: Professional career

-On April 10, 2010 Aurad lost to undefeated Antonio Lozada, Jr. by T.K.O. at 2:10 of the second round.
+On April 10, 2010 Auraad lost to undefeated Antonio Lozada, Jr. by T.K.O. at 2:10 of the second round.
 This bout was for the WBC FECARBOX light welterweight title and was televised on Televisa.

 Personal life

 Aurad also works as an actor, appearing in television series such as Sin senos sí hay paraíso and Tres Golpes.
 He received his degree from Politécnico Grancolombiano.